todaypurpose/blog/content/posts/big-muscles.md

 Many of us don't notice it in our 20s, but as we enter our 30s, the signs become more and more reccurent.
 Recovery from injuries slows down, we get tired more quickly, and our overall vigor starts to wane.

-### sarcopenia: losing muscle and strenght as we age
+### sarcopenia: losing muscle and strength as we age

 Sarcopenia is the loss of muscle strength with age.
 It often catches people off guard and people realize it when it's too late.
 Starting as early as age 30, we begin to lose 3% to 5% of our muscle mass each decade.
 By the end of a typical lifespan, most individuals have lost about 30% of their muscle strength.
 Preserving muscle mass is crucial. **No amount of cardio** (running, cycling) can combat this natural decline.
 Both men and women need to engage in strength training along with cardiovascular exercise.